EmeryP/data-structures-and-algorithms/code-challenges-05/README.md

 ## Solution for code-challenge-08

 Used the same code base from the previous labs and added the merge method.
+Didnt write the code for now but will add asap.

 ![Whiteboard](./assets/code-challenges-08.jpg)